Skip to content

 Important

 The script displays the admin password once.
-Save it immediately!
+Save it immediately.

-Step 3: Start Services
+3. Start Services

 bash